automateps/AutomatePS/README.md

 ----------

 ### Create New Objects
-AutoMatePS supports creating new objects using the following functions:
+AutomatePS supports creating new objects using the following functions:
 ```PowerShell
 New-AMAgent
 New-AMAgentGroup